Worklytics/psoxy/docs/api-data-sanitization.md

   - `pattern` : a regex pattern to match against the value
   - `enum` : a list of values to match against the value

+`null`/empty is valid for all types; you can use a pattern to restrict this further.

 #### Response Schema